Zhuojuewang/DataVis_Final_Project/README.md

 - &#x1F3B0; **Top 3 Crypto Analysis**

-    We created the charts to compare 3 top cryptocurrencies including Bitcoin (BTC) and Ethereum (ETH), and Tether (USDT).
+    I created the charts to compare 3 top cryptocurrencies including Bitcoin (BTC) and Ethereum (ETH), and Tether (USDT).
 You choose the date range and the specific cryptocurrencies among these three types of cryptocurrencies.

     <img src="man/TopCryptocurrencyAnalysisThreeTop.png" align="center" width="100%"  />

     Also, we designed a correlation table to compare the correlation between cryptocurrencies and other assets.
-We can see that cryptocurrencies have a positive correlation with other cryptocurrencies.
+I can see that cryptocurrencies have a positive correlation with other cryptocurrencies.

 - &#x1F50D; **Machine Learning**